Oscar Wilde is one of Ireland’s greatest, if not most humorous exports.

-3. Wilde is an impressive linguist.
+3. Wilde was an impressive linguist.
 Home schooled, he was taught French and German and also had working knowledge of Italian and Ancient Greek.

 4. Wilde, adding “lecturer” to his array of talents, embarked on a tour of America in 1882 and held talks on a wide variety of subjects from “The English Renaissance” to “Decorative Art.”

 5. Wilde married Constance Lloyd on May 29, 1884 and had two sons, Cyril and Vyvyan.
 Cyril fought and died in World War I in the Battle of Festubert in France where he is buried.
-Vyvyav changed his last name to Holland, like his mother, after his father’s imprisonment and went on to become a translator for the BBC and author of the autobiography 'Son of Oscar Wilde' (1954).
-Vyvyans son and Wilde’s grandson, Merlin Holland, published the Oscar Wilde biography 'A Portrait of Oscar Wilde' (2008).
+Vyvyan and Cyril changed their last name to Holland, like his mother, after their father’s imprisonment.
+Vyvyan went on to become a translator for the BBC and author of the autobiography 'Son of Oscar Wilde' (1954).
+Vyvyan's son and Wilde’s grandson, Merlin Holland, published the Oscar Wilde biography 'A Portrait of Oscar Wilde' (2008).